Jetfire: Marvel Comics

 Sometime later, Jetfire was among the Transformers who attempted to defend New York City from the cosmically-powered Starscream, only to be deactivated alongside everyone else.
 Unlike most of Starscream's victims, there was no indication that he was revived through the power of nucleon.

 Games

-The Robots in Disguise Classic line appeared in a simple Flash-based video game on the Hasbro web site called Transformers Battle Circuit.
-In this one-on-one fighting game you press the right and left arrow keys to try to overpower your opponent.
-In the game you can play Rodimus, Bumblebee, Grimlock, Jetfire, Starscream, Astrotrain, Trypticon or Menasor.
-Optimus Prime and Megatron each appear as the boss you must defeat to win the game.
+The Robots in Disguise Classic line appeared in a simple Flash-based video game on the Hasbro website called Transformers Battle Circuit.
+In this one-on-one fighting game, the player presses the right and left arrow keys to try to overpower their opponent.
+Players can control Rodimus, Bumblebee, Grimlock, Jetfire, Starscream, Astrotrain, Trypticon or Menasor.
+Optimus Prime and Megatron each appear as the boss to defeat to win the game.